daandouwe/biaffine-dependency-parser/README.md

 - [ ] Perfom some ablation experiments.
 - [ ] Make it CUDA.
 - [ ] Work on character-level embedding of words (CNN or LSTM).
+- [ ] Make a version that works without input POS-tags at prediction time.
 - [ ] Try with different RNN cell (GRU, RAN).
 - [ ] Try with CNN instead of LSTM for context embeddings.